6 stabbed in Paris train station, attacker shot by police

-PARIS (AP) — An attacker wounded six people in an unprovoked blade attack in Paris’ busy Gare du Nord train station Wednesday morning before being shot and wounded by police, France’s interior minister said, praising the swift intervention of police for helping prevent any fatalities.
+PARIS (AP) — The Paris prosecutor said investigators haven’t yet been able to identify the attacker who wounded six people with a sharp metallic hook in the French capital’s Gare du Nord train station on Wednesday before being shot and wounded by police.

-The suspect attacked several people, including a police officer, with a “bladed weapon” during the morning rush hour, Interior Minister Gerald Darmanin told reporters at the scene, flanked by Paris Mayor Anne Hidalgo.
+The suspect attacked several people, including a police officer, during the morning rush hour “with no apparent reason at this stage,” Paris prosecutor Laure Beccuau said in a statement.

-He said the unnamed assailant was currently “between life and death” in the hospital after being shot in the chest, according to French media.
-Darmanin thanked the police “for their effective and courageous reaction.”
+Beccuau said that the assailant was undergoing surgery at a hospital after being shot twice in the chest and once in the right arm.
+Investigators haven’t been able to interrogate him given his condition, she said.

+The identification process was still ongoing because the suspect was registered under several identities in a fingerprint database based on his declarations in previous cases involving him, suggesting he could be born in Libya or Algeria, the statement said.
+He is about 20 years old.

 “Without the extremely rapid intervention, there would surely be deaths,” he said, detailing how the suspect was neutralized within one minute of attacking his first victim.